-4 How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?
+4 How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning? meeting will set targets for your child and these will be outlined in their Individual Education Plan (Primary) or individual subject targets (Secondary), which is shared with you as the parent/carer and with all the staff who are working with your child, as well as with your child, where appropriate.

-- Individual Education Plans/ Subject Targets are evaluated regularly (Termly) to assess the effectiveness and impact of the planned provision. - Your child will follow the National Curriculum which is adapted to their needs and their learning.
+- Individual Education Plans/ Subject Targets are evaluated regularly(Termly) to assess the effectiveness and impact of the planned provision. - Your child will follow the National Curriculum which is adapted to their needs and their learning.
 It will be differentiated to enable them to make progress. - Throughout the school pupils are grouped according to their needs, abilities, and age.
 The level of support will depend on your child's needs, as identified in their Education Health Care Plan. - A broad and balanced curriculum is in place to ensure high levels of interest and engagement whilst covering all areas required. - Pupils in the secondary department will have the opportunity to access a wide range of opportunities to develop as young people.
 These may include independent living, life skills and community learning as well as the more 'academic' subjects, dependant on ability and individual needs.
 All the learning programmes in Key Stage 4 are accredited. - We will discuss progression routes for your child during consultation evenings and annual review meetings in school.
 Progress against targets and resources to meet need are reported back to the Local Authority for their consideration. - We offer an open door policy and if at any point you wish to discuss your pupil's progress, an appointment can be made to meet with the class teacher/tutor or a member of the Senior Leadership team.
 Staff in school can offer advice and practical ways that you can help your child at home.
 Meetings can also take place with the Medical or Pastoral Managers in school to support your child's needs.